-The Marmorkuchen or Marble cake is one of these typical cakes that are a “must have” for the traditional “coffee and cake” getting together on Sunday afternoons.
-It’s Kaffee und Kuchen time.
-German families and friends like to meet Sunday afternoon to enjoy a cup of coffee and some cake.
-They come together in their homes, or meet in Cafes which are open Sundays, especially on the country side or ins mall cities.
-My mother would always bake a cake for the weekend, and one of them was a marble cake.
-It is a delicious cake because it was never too dry or too mushy.
-I think nobody in Germany can imagine a Sunday without a cake – share the sweet cake moments and bake it yourself.
+The German Marmorkuchen Marble cake is one of these typical cakes that are a “must have” for the traditional “coffee and cake” on Sunday afternoon.
+This is the traditional “Kaffee und Kuchen” time.
+German families and friends like to meet Sunday afternoons to enjoy a cup of coffee or tea and a piece of cake.
+They come together in their homes, or meet in Cafes which are open Sundays, especially on the country side or in small cities.
+In my childhood we would always have a freshly baked cake for the weekend, and one of them was a marble cake.
+It was a delicious cake because it was never too dry or too mushy.
+These are the sweet memories… Coffee and cake.
+Bring them back wherever you are by making this cake!
+Happy Baking!

 Make the dark part of the cake:

-- let it cool off a bit.
+– Let it cool off a bit.

-Pre-heat oven to 350 F, bake the cake on the lowest level for about 60 minutes.
+– Bake the cake on the lowest level for about 60 minutes.